-On May 25, 2022, the Board of Directors of the Company authorized the Company to buy back up to 1,000,000 shares of its common stock (approximately 7% of outstanding shares) in open market transactions at prices that are accretive to the earnings per share of continuing shareholders.
+On January 31, 2024, the Board of Directors of the Company authorized the Company to buy back up to 1,000,000 shares of its common stock (approximately 7% of outstanding shares) in open market transactions at prices that are accretive to the earnings per share of continuing shareholders.
 No time limit was placed on the duration of the share repurchase program.
-As part of this authorization, the Company terminated its previous repurchase program that was approved in March 2021.
-The following table sets forth information regarding the Company's common stock repurchases transacted during the quarter ended December 31, 2023:
+As part of this authorization, the Company terminated its previous repurchase program that was approved in May 2022.
+There were no common stock repurchases during the quarter ended December 31, 2024.